 Palaeoclimate reconstructions are often summarised as global mean surface temperatures (GMST), providing a standardised metric for characterising the state of the Earth’s climate (Royer et al., 2004; Inglis et al., 2020).
 The calculation of global mean surface temperatures directly from sparse proxy data is susceptible to bias (Jones and Eichenseer, 2022).
 By modelling the temperature variation across latitudes, a complete temperature distribution along a latitudinal axis can be obtained, filling in gaps in the proxy record through inter- or extrapolation.
-This eliminates the common problem that specific climate zones dominate the proxy record.
+This eliminates the common problem that specific climatic zones dominate the proxy record.
 Reconstructing the GMST directly from the proxies would lead to an estimate biased towards the well-sampled latitudes.
 Calculating zonal averages alleviates this problem, but this method relies on comprehensive latitudinal coverage (Inglis et al., 2020).
 Instead, our method allows for intersecting the modelled temperature gradient at narrow latitudinal intervals, even when significant latitudinal gaps exist.
 Weighting the temperatures of those latitudinal intervals by area results in GMST estimates without intrinsic spatial biases.
 We anticipate that this improved method may significantly alter Phanerozoic, proxy-based temperature curves, which have often been directly calculated from the proxy record (Royer et al., 2004; Veizer and Prokoph, 2015).
 This is particularly relevant for the early Mesozoic and older intervals, for which the spatial coverage is generally poor due to the absence of data from ocean drilling sites (Jones and Eichenseer, 2022).

-The role of ecological constraints in palaeoclimate reconstructions
+The role of ecological constraints in palaeoclimatic reconstructions

-Our results further exemplify how incorporating quantified ecological temperature constraints can provide more precise temperature reconstructions than geochemical proxies alone, adding to the advances in palaeoclimate reconstructions achieved by integrating lithological data (Scotese et al., 2021; Burgener et al., 2023).
-Combining the occurrences of climate-sensitive plant communities (Greenwood and Wing, 1995), reptiles (Markwick, 2007), leaf shapes (Peppe et al., 2011), with geochemical proxies offers substantial potential for improving quantitative palaeoclimate reconstructions across the Phanerozoic.
-Our modelling framework offers a straightforward, efficient way of integrating ecological climate data with other proxy data: The hierarchical model structure accounts for variation of temperature estimates from proxies at individual localities, which is treated equivalent to the uncertainty associated with the ecological temperature proxies.
+Our results further exemplify how incorporating quantified ecological temperature constraints can provide more precise temperature reconstructions than geochemical proxies alone, adding to the advances in palaeoclimatic reconstructions achieved by integrating lithological data (Scotese et al., 2021; Burgener et al., 2023).
+Combining the occurrences of climate-sensitive plant communities (Greenwood and Wing, 1995), reptiles (Markwick, 2007), and leaf shapes (Peppe et al., 2011), with geochemical proxies offers substantial potential for improving quantitative palaeoclimatic reconstructions across the Phanerozoic.
+Our modelling framework offers a straightforward, efficient way of integrating ecological palaeoclimatic data with other proxy data: The hierarchical model structure accounts for variation of temperature estimates from proxies at individual localities, which is treated equivalent to the uncertainty associated with the ecological temperature proxies.
 A local temperature estimate, based on multiple geochemical proxies, thus has the same weight as a local temperature estimate obtained from the occurrence of a climate-sensitive plant community, whilst preserving the uncertainty associated with each estimate.
 The model could easily be extended to include uncertainties on individual geochemical proxy data, or to variably weight proxy records classified as more or less reliable.